Italian Text Study and Literary Theory Analysis

-In the course of the semester the student must hold an oral presentation of about 15 minutes.
-The presentation is evaluated as a pass/fail.
+In the course of the semester the student must hold an oral presentation of about 10-15 minutes.
 The term paper is supervised, and the students must complete a mandatory tutorial with the course instructor in order to be allowed to submit the paper.
 The topic for the oral presentation and the term paper cannot be the same.

 The presentation must be passed and the tutorial must be completed in the same semester in order to qualify to sit for the exam of the course.